MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 double values and use plain old integers instead.

 Prices can have a precision up to the fifth decimal place.
-As a consequence, we can use the factor `100.000` to multiply our `Double` and get an `Int` without loosing information.
+As a consequence, we can use the factor `100.000` to multiply our `Double` and get an `Int` without losing information.
 Let's define a new version for our ticks as `FactorizedTick` and some methods to easily switch between them.

 ```scala